The Staff of Northeast Pain Management

 Dr. Littlejohn’s clinical interests include management of muscle, joint, and spine pain using injection therapies guided by fluoroscopy and ultrasound.
 For patients suffering from compression fractures of the spine, Dr. Littlejohn offers the cutting-edge kyphoplasty procedure.
 Dr. Littlejohn seeks to provide his patients the personal attention and individualized care they deserve.

-Dr. Borkum is a licensed psychologist with fifteen years of experience in the treatment of pain and headaches.
-His peer-reviewed book on the subject has been published by Erlbaum/Taylor and Francis.
-Dr. Borkum is a faculty associate at the University of Maine, and teaches the unit on pain in a postdoctoral program at the Massachusetts School of Professional Psychology in Boston.
-He earned his Doctorate in Clinical Psychology, with distinction, from the University of Maine.
+Dr. Borkum is a licensed psychologist with twenty years of experience in the treatment of pain and headaches.
+He earned a Ph.D. in Psychology from the University of Maine, where he continues as a faculty associate.
+He has also taught the unit on pain in a postdoctoral program at the Massachusetts School of Professional Psychology in Boston.
+His peer-reviewed book on pain and headaches (Chronic Headaches: Biology, Psychology, and Behavioral Treatment) has been published by Taylor and Francis and has been added to academic libraries throughout the world.

 Joyce Niles, NP joined NPM in 2008 after earning her NP Degree at Husson College in Bangor, Maine.
 She has 17 years of experience working as a Surgical/Orthopedic Nurse at St. Joseph’s Hospital.
 This experience of working with post operative patients with multiple pain issues lead her to seek a career in the field of pain management.
 She is an associate member of the American Society of Interventional Pain Physicians.